Morgan-Griffiths/trading_language/README.md

 # Trade description grammar

+## Outline

+Trading DSL for writing trading config text files that can then be compiled into json format and then read by the interpreter to execute the position according to the specifications.
+Written in key value format using colons.
+Capitalization is not meaningful.

+The config file also specificies the time(s) and day(s) that the trade should trigger at.
+These are compiled by crontab and set to automatically trigger the interpreter with the given config file at the appropriate time.

+Each config file describes a 'Position'.
+Each position contains one or more trades.

+Example text configs and corresponding json outputs are contained in the input_descriptions and output_descriptions folders.

+## Trade Description Grammar

+strategy: `name of your strategy`
+symbol_pool: `list of symbol names` or `csv file name with optional symbol filters`
+position_description: `container for all the necessary position attributes`

+-   trade_type: `[sell_short,buy] for equities. [sell_to_open,buy_to_open] for options`
+-   position_type: `[single,spread] single trade per position, or spread.`
+-   asset_type: `[equity,option]`
+-   scheduled_close: `OPTIONAL. number of days before options expiration to exit position`
+-   betsize: `container for betsize logic`
+-   -   per_trade: `FLOAT EXPR [bankroll,net_position] amount per trade`
+-   -   max_bet: `FLOAT EXPR [bankroll,net_position] maximum amount per position`
+-   stop: `OPTIONAL FLOAT EXPR [symbol_price] place a stop loss when placing the trade`
+-   entry_point: `[market,2/3rds,midpoint] how to place the order, market hits the ask/bid, 2/3rds places limit order in between bid/ask`
+-   spread: `OPTIONAL.
+OPTION ONLY. describes an option spread.`
+-   -   sell: `SELL SIDE`
+-   -   -   strike: `INT EXPR to calculate strike price.`
+-   -   -   expiration: `EXPR to calculate expiration.`
+-   -   -   contract_type: `[put,call]`
+-   -   buy: `BUY SIDE`
+-   -   -   strike: `INT EXPR to calculate strike price.`
+-   -   -   expiration: `EXPR to calculate expiration.`
+-   -   -   contract_type: `[put,call]`

+open_position: `container for logic dictating when to enter the position`

+-   On: `DAY EXPR: [MARKET,days int-int, day int] which days to trigger config`
+-   At: `TIME EXPR: hr:min | [hr:min,hr:min] what times to trigger config`
+-   When: `contianer for triggering conditions`
+-   -   `CONDITIONAL EXPR. can have 1 or more.
+If more than 1 conditional exprs, join them with and`
+-   symbol_filter: `container. filters symbols based on some criteria`
+-   -   `FILTER EXPR`

+close_position: `container for logic dictating when to exit the position`

+-   On: `DAY EXPR: [MARKET,days int-int, day int] which days to trigger config`
+-   At: `TIME EXPR: hr:min | [hr:min,hr:min] what times to trigger config`
+-   When:`contianer for triggering conditions`
+-   -   `CONDITIONAL EXPR. can have 1 or more.
+If more than 1 conditional exprs, join them with or`

 ## Data Model

 Every strategy either opens or closes a position.
 Each position may have 1 or more trades associated with it.
 As in the case of an option spread.